Secrets of Spook Hollow

 "Say kids, what time is it?"
 Bob would shout.
 "IT'S HOWDY DOODY TIME," was the reply...and I shouted along with them.

-The year was probably around 1955 or 56, and to my knowledge, the Howdy Doody show was the first of the classic children's shows ever to be on television.
+The year was 1955 or 1956, and to my knowledge, the Howdy Doody show was the first of the classic children's shows ever to be on television.
 Also, by this time, Aunt Lou was probably in her late fifties or early sixties.
 I'm not sure.
 In any case, John's and Lou's house was adorned with woolen rugs and what appeared to me to be fine wooden furniture protected by lace doilies and a dining room that displayed her bone china, depression glass, etc.

-When the 'sup' was ready, Lou served it in a glass bowl next to the sandwich on a similar pink depression-glass plate.
-She sat both on a small footstool that served as my dinner table in front of the television.
-(Ah!
-The beginning of the rest of my life - stuck in front of one screen or another).
+Lou served the 'sup' in a glass bowl next to the similar pink depression-glass sandwich plate.
+She sat both on top of a small footstool that served as my dinner table in front of the television,

-Howdy Doody ended, and another program was already in progress when Aunt Lou returned from the kitchen.
-She was only a few feet from the spot where I knelt still watching the show, she suddenly stopped and slapped a hand over her mouth to stifle a scream.
+Howdy Doody had ended, and another program was already in progress when Aunt Lou returned from the kitchen.
+She was only a few feet from the spot where I knelt watching the show, when she suddenly stopped and slapped a hand over her mouth to stifle a scream.

-Jerking my head around, first to her face, and then back to look behind me to where she fixed her gaze on the screened door, the visage that she saw made the hair on the back of my neck tingle, and as fear flooded my body, I found I was unable to move.
+Jerking my head around, first to her face, and then back to look behind me to where she fixed her gaze on the screened door, the visage that we saw made the hair on the back of my neck tingle, and fear flood through my body.
+I found myself unable to move.

-When it was gone, Aunt Lou fairly dove forward, slamming and locking the front door, and then running at the speed of arthritis, went the kitchen and did the same at the rear door.
-Our fear and her haste set me to crying, which only added to the cacophony of television, the falling rain, running feet, and doors and windows being slammed and locked, all of which piqued the fear factor to extreme panic, making the matter far worse than it was.
+When it was gone, Aunt Lou dove forward, slamming and locking the front door, and then running at the speed of arthritis to the kitchen where she did the same to the rear door.
+In our fear and her haste, the whole thing set me to crying, which only added to the cacophony of television, the falling rain, running feet, and doors and windows being slammed and locked.

-After the house was secured, Aunt Lou returned to the living room, switched off the television, and scooped me up from the floor.
+After fully securing the house, Aunt Lou returned to the living room, switched off the television, and scooped me up from the floor.
 She sat in an overstuffed chair with me in her lap, trying to comfort herself and me.
-Still sobbing in her arms, as time passed, I eventually fell asleep.
+We sat sobbing together and, as time passed, I eventually fell asleep.

-The next thing I was aware of was my dad lifting me from the sofa where I was obviously deposited when things calmed a bit.
-She was still crying, or perhaps crying again, as she stumbled through the explanation of what she saw.
+The next thing I was aware of was my dad lifting me from the sofa, where I was obviously deposited when things calmed a bit.
+Lou was still crying, or perhaps crying again, as she stumbled through the explanation of what she saw.